donishadsmith/neurocaps/paper/paper.md

     },
 )

-# Extract BOLD data from preprocessed fMRIPrep data
-# which should be located in the "derivatives" folder
+# Extract BOLD data from preprocessed fMRIPrep data which should be located in
-# within the BIDS root directory
+# the "derivatives" folder within the BIDS root directory.
 # The extracted timeseries data is automatically stored
 extractor.get_bold(
     bids_dir=bids_root, task="rest", tr=2, n_cores=1, verbose=False
 )

-# Retrieve the dataframe containing QC information for each subject
-# to use for downstream statistical analyses
+# Get dataframe of QC information to use for downstream statistical analyses
 qc_df = extractor.report_qc()
 print(qc_df)
 ```